fnproject/tutorials/JavaFDKIntroduction/README.md

 invoked when your `javafn` function is called.

 The Java function init also generates a Maven `pom.xml` file to build and test your function.
-It includes the Fn Java FDK runtime and test libraries your function needs.
+The pom includes the Fn Java FDK runtime and test libraries your function needs.

 # Running your Function